mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[n-gamma counter for Francois]]
 - [ ] Make the wrapping a volume around the sphere, excluding the sipm bit
 - [ ] [[Build up light output spectrum with the MAXIQ SiPM board by changing the threshold]]
+- [ ] Optimise integral lengths new SS25

 ## Completed